HIKING HOME PADDLING

 Incidentally, it was at about this same point that I was finally able to get my first decent picture of an otter (and yes, they are rather - ahem - “cute”!).
 I had some time on my way back, you see, so instead of paddling I simply floated along and in so doing I was able to see a lot more wildlife – the otter below, a turtle, and many varieties of birds.

 Next up, you’ll meet with a sharp right curve in the river.
 What’s essentially happening here is that you’re “bumping up” against the foundation of Route 66, the Diamond Expressway.
 You’ll find that the river hits it and then retreats, heading southward for a time.
 Later the path of the stream will revisit the expressway to pass underneath it, but in the midst of this particular curve you’ll encounter two more bridges - the Kratzville Road/Fulton Avenue Bridge and then the First Avenue Bridge.
-A sign on the latter indicated that I’d come 3 miles, yet the shallow water that came after this bridge really had me wondering just how much further I’d be able to get.
+A sign on the latter indicated that I’d come 3 miles, yet the shallow water that came after this bridge really had me wondering just how much further I’d get.

 From here you’ll begin to curve back to the left (or northbound) to revisit the expressway.
 This is a very nice stretch of water where you’ll pass along the edge of Garvin Park, but after I paddled under the Diamond Expressway Bridge that was the extent my progress.
 No amount of muscle was going to get me through the next spot of deadfall debris/shallow water that I was to encounter.
 In fact, a even a portage looks like it might have been an adventure.
 I decided to head back.